Registration as an intern for funeral director interns and embalmer interns will not be renewed after the expiration date of their fifth license.

 Washington State Funeral and Cemetery Board, 11/6/2012.
 Policy 18.39.035-3

-The board shall consider the embalming of at least twenty-five human remains under the supervision of a licensed embalmer to satisfy the requirement under RCW 18.39.035 for a “two year course of training.”
+The board shall consider the embalming of at least 25 human remains during a 2-year training course under the supervision of a licensed embalmer to satisfy the requirement under RCW 18.39.035.

 Washington State Funeral and Cemetery Board, 11/6/2012.
 Policy 18.39.035-3

-The board recognizes the following tasks provide interns the appropriate experience to gain licensure as a funeral director or embalmer and expects interns to complete these activities during the course of the internship.
+The board recognizes the following tasks provide interns the appropriate experience to assist in obtaining licensure as a funeral director or embalmer, and expects interns to complete these activities at a minimum during the course of the internship

 The board also recognizes that sponsors have responsibilities to provide meaningful evaluation during the internship and will ensure their interns also meet these expectations: